cloudpilot-emu/cloudpilot-emu/web/pwa/src/assets/doc/settings.md

 ### Volume

-This setting control the volume of the emulated audio.
+This setting controls the overall volume of the emulated audio.

 ### Enable audio on start